kubeflow/website/content/docs/user_guide.md

 ## Troubleshooting

 ### TensorFlow and AVX
 There are some instances where you may encounter a TensorFlow-related Python installation or a pod launch issue that results in a SIGILL (illegal instruction core dump).
 Kubeflow uses the pre-built binaries from the TensorFlow project which, beginning with version 1.6, are compiled to make use of the [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) CPU instruction.
 This is a recent feature and your CPU might not support it.
-Check the host environment for your node to determine whether it has this support:
+Check the host environment for your node to determine whether it has this support.

 Linux:
 ```